-This is a project to review the deed books of Randolph County, North Carolina to find references to slavery.
-Until the end of the Civil War in 1865, enslaved people were bought, sold, given, and otherwised conveyed as personal property.
-The handwritten deed books of the time provide evidence of this fact.
-All deeds shown here come from the Randolph County Register of Deeds in Asheboro.
+This is a volunteer project to review historical deed books to find references to slavery in the United States prior to the end of the Civil War in 1865.
+The handwritten deeds provide evidence that enslaved people were bought, sold, given, and otherwise conveyed as personal property.
+The work initially focused on Randolph County, North Carolina, using information from the Randolph County Register of Deeds in Asheboro.

 "Slave deeds" are property deeds - bills of sale, deeds of trust, divisions of property - registered with county courts and registers of deeds that contain information about enslaved individuals.
 Sometimes these individuals are listed only by number, but more often they are listed by name and age, providing invaluable historical information for historians and genealogists.